BornPsych/photo-gallary/README.md

 - Added ignoreBuildErrors in next config, because, it peed up the build process by a lot and these rules are added in the github actions, so, we don't need to care about it.
 - Always make the database close to your deployment region or you will face an unnecessary lags.
 - Database migratoin can show weird behavior becasue they can be out of order in the git history, since they run the code line by line.
+- ``export const dynamic = "force-dynamic";``, You can use this make any page behaviour change form static to dynamic.